 What is Compas?

-It seems appropriate, in this first ever post on the Compas website, to attempt to answer two key questions: what is Compas and why is it of value to businesses and other organisations?
-Other posts will discuss specific features and how they can help organisations to grow sales, shrink costs or increase productivity, but the purpose of this note is to provide an overview to help people to understand how Compas as a whole fits into their IT landscape, and can benefit their business.
+It seems appropriate, in this first post on the new Compas blog, to address two key questions: what is Compas and why is it of value to businesses and other organisations?
+Other posts will discuss specific features and show how they can help organisations to grow sales, shrink costs and increase productivity, but the purpose of this article is to provide an overview to help people to understand how Compas fits into their IT landscape, and can benefit their business.

 A lightweight framework to support your business

-The first thing to say is that Compas is not so much a product as a framework that organisations can adapt to their business as they wish.
+The first thing to say is that Compas is not so much a product as a framework that organisations can adapt to their business processes as they wish.
 Like an ERP system, it integrates planning with other parts of the business, such that changes made to the plan flow through to all affected areas.
-However, unlike SAP, it does not cost a fortune and take a couple of years to implement.
-To be fair, it is not trying to be an ERP.
+However, unlike SAP, it does not cost a fortune and take years to implement.
+To be fair to SAP, Compas is not trying to be an ERP.
 It is a strategic planning and decision support tool, so it does not need to handle all the tricky operational complexities of running the business.

-Compas is also much more lightweight than a typical ERP.
+This means that Compas can be much more lightweight than an ERP.
 Implementations are put together from the bottom up, including only those features that are needed.
 This makes for a more ‘bespoke’ solution, which is streamlined and maintainable, without the overhead of many unused features in the background.

 Plan, monitor and evaluate in one environment

-One key feature of Compas is that it combines planning and analytics into one system.
+One key feature of Compas is that it combines planned and actual data into one system.
 This provides many benefits, and different people will find different aspects particularly valuable.
-For some, it will be the power of the marketing analytics, and of the insights generated, to help them identify profitable marketing strategies and maximise marketing ROI.
+For some, it will be the power of the marketing analytics to help them identify profitable marketing strategies and maximise marketing ROI.
 For others, it will be the ability to build detailed forecasts, driven by the marketing/investment plan, such that changes to the plan flow seamlessly through to Operations and Finance, enabling them to react rapidly.
 Marketing and Operations will also find the ability to monitor the performance of current marketing campaigns of great value.
 By helping to build a daily sales forecast, Compas makes it easy to keep track of performance: quickly highlighting potential problems with a mailing, for example, and allowing Marketing to adjust the forecast up or down if appropriate.
 Compas can even reforecast a marketing campaign automatically, freeing up a data analyst for more value-adding work.
 Other businesses use Compas for supply and demand modelling, as the forecasting tools can equally well be adapted to modelling future supply as demand.

 For many businesses, the planning process starts in Excel.
 For some, it ends there too, but for others, there are a series of complicated steps to convert a spreadsheet marketing plan into a series of other forecasts – daily orders for Operations, phone calls for the call centre, weekly or monthly financials for Finance.
 In some cases, Marketing, Finance and Operations build their own independent budgets which bear scant relation to one another, so it is impossible to say with certainty what ‘the budget’ looks like.
 Typically, actual sales will then be recorded in a different system from that in which the budget is stored, requiring a time-consuming and error-prone process to build reports of actual vs plan.